Game (2014 film): Plot

 When this attack fails, the terrorist leader decides to target Abhimanyu himself.
 He asks Abhimanyu to surrender to him or else there would be more terrorist attacks.
 Abhimanyu decides to sacrifice his life and devises a plan with his fellow army men.
 Ahimanyu meets the leader in a ship, which has been rigged with a bomb planted by Abhimanyu's friend.
-When he learns about the leader's plan, however, which is to expose Abhimanyu's army team as terrorists and knowing about a Muslim terrorist in the Indian defence — Vinod Sharma, he fights the leader and escapes with him in a boat.
+When he learns about the leader's plan, however, which is to expose Abhimanyu's army team as terrorists and knowing about a Muslim terrorist in the Indian defense — Vinod Sharma, he fights the leader and escapes with him in a boat.
 After the ship explodes, he kills the leader.
 Abhimanyu confronts Vinod Sharma and forces him to commit suicide, and later returns to Kashmir with his team.